-Dr. Georg Schwarzmann, assistant professor of Spanish at Lynchburg College, has published his first book, The Influence of Emerson and Whitman on the Cuban Poet José Martí (The Edwin Mellen Press, 2010).
+Dr. Georg Schwarzmann, assistant professor of Spanish at University of Lynchburg, has published his first book, The Influence of Emerson and Whitman on the Cuban Poet José Martí (The Edwin Mellen Press, 2010).

 The book is drawn from research on his doctoral dissertation, “Post-Colonial Perspectives on the Americas: José Martí Reads Ralph Waldo Emerson and Walt Whitman.”
 (University of South Carolina, 2006)